jacobadedoyin/Azure-Projects/AZ104/02-Storage-and-Data-Protection/README.md

 I applied a **Time-Based Retention Policy** to the `data-archive` container to ensure data integrity.

 * **Configuration:** Configured a rigid retention period of **180 days**.
 * **Impact (WORM):** This enforces **"Write Once, Read Many"** compliance.
-It strips all users—including Global Administrators—of the ability to overwrite or delete blobs until the retention timer expires, ensuring an unalterable audit trail.
+It strips all users, including Global Administrators, of the ability to overwrite or delete blobs until the retention timer expires, ensuring an unalterable audit trail.

 ![Immutability Policy](./images/04-immutability-policy.png)
 > *Figure 4: CLI output confirming the Immutability Policy is active.
 Note the `immutabilityPeriodSinceCreationInDays: 180`.*